gonalvarez05/Final-Project-Personality-Prediction/README.md

 - Judging (J) vs Perceiving (P): a measure of hoe much an individual prefers a planned ans ordered life versus a flexible and spontaneous life.

 ## Preprocessing

+In the first place, I analyse the dataset to have a first impression of the data I had.
+Afterwards, the second step was to clean the posts column, deleting separations tabs, urls, @ and other information that was irrelevant for the model.
+I didn't remove stop words, tokenize the words or lemmatize them, due to the preprocessing model I used didn't need to do this steps.

+## Word Embedding